Game Editor

 Game status

 Every game has a status that decides how it behaves and whether it appears for staff.
-You set it on the General tab.
+You set it in the Game details drawer, under Basics.

 StatusWhat it means